w3c/wai-authoring-tools-list/content/submit-a-tool.md

   {% include excol.html type="start" %}
   <h2 id="accessibility-features">Accessibility features</h2>
-  <p>Tell us which accessibility features are supported by your tool (fully or partially), so that we can list this.
+  <p>Tell us which <a href="../selecting#features">accessibility features</a> are supported by your tool (fully or partially), so that we can list this.
 If you explain what support looks like, we will also list that information.</p>

   {% include excol.html type="middle" %}
   <div class="field">